hugoakerstrand/hugoakerstrand/README.md

-### Hi there 👋
+### Hi, I am Hugo 👋
 ---
-I'm Hugo, a life scientist by training, holding a PhD in Developmental Immunology from Lund University, Sweden.
+A life scientist by training, holding a PhD in Developmental Immunology from Lund University, Sweden.

 I use code to **visualize** data, ensure **reproducibility**, and **automate** analysis for my work in the pharma industry.